TWBug/GoldCardHenge/content/faq/do-i-need-to-list-an-address-in-taiwan-on-the-application.en.md

 tags:
   - Application
 ---
-No, You can leave it blank and update it online once you confirm your address in Taiwan.
+If you do not have a Taiwanese address yet, you can leave this question blank and update it online once you confirm your address in Taiwan.